-However, you should manage your online presence.
-You should eliminate any photos and statements that could reflect poorly on you.
+However, you should manage your online presence and eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
-Online CVs should not include sensitive information as they could show lack of respect for confidentiality and discretion.
+Online CV should not include sensitive information as they could show lack of respect for confidentiality and discretion.

 Chronological CV Writing Guide

 The chronological CV format, lists job experience starting with your first job and ending with your most recent position, is widely accepted and is applicable to most job-hunters.